barckley75/abstract/README.md

 ![Abstract canvas](https://github.com/ivovacca/abstract/blob/master/Examples/abstract_5.jpg?raw=true)

-I was looking for a effect blur that, when the circle is small it must be defined, and when it is big must be almost transparent.
+I was looking for a effect blur that, when the circle is small, it must be defined, and when it is big, it must be almost transparent.

 So I decided to try to implement Fibonacci for obteining a nice blur-glowing.